ijortengab/gpl/README.md

 Each script can execute direct, use `gpl-dependency-manager.sh` to auto download every dependency.

+## Example 1

-Example the script `gpl-nginx-setup-hello-world-static.sh` will create virtual host of input `$domain`, then return the `Hello World` of contents inside `index.html`.
+The script `gpl-nginx-setup-hello-world-static.sh` will create virtual host of input `$domain`, then return the `Hello World` of contents inside `index.html`.

+Execute:

 ```
 gpl-dependency-manager.sh gpl-nginx-setup-hello-world-static.sh
-read -p 'Domain: ' domain
-gpl-nginx-setup-hello-world-static.sh --domain $domain
+gpl-nginx-setup-hello-world-static.sh
 ```

-If you wants to prompt every available options of the command and auto download every dependency, use the `gpl-wrapper.sh` as wrapper of shell script.
+If you wants to prompt every available options of the command and auto download every dependency , use the `gpl-wrapper.sh` as wrapper of shell script.

 Example: